christiangemesi/bachelorarbeit/README.md

 > ![import_db_phpmyadmin.png](images_readme%2Fimport_db_phpmyadmin.png)
 > - Now the database thekre with the 7 tables got generated. <br>
 > ![tables_thekre.png](images_readme%2Ftables_thekre.png)
 > - After that we have to create a new database user for the system access.
-Go to Benutzerkonten in the navigation bar and klick Benutzerkonten hinzufügen.
+Go to "Benutzerkonten" in the navigation bar and klick Benutzerkonten hinzufügen.
 > ![add_user_phpmyadmin.png](images_readme%2Fadd_user_phpmyadmin.png)
-> - The hostname is localhost and the username and password are defined in the .env file.
+> - The hostname is localhost.
+The username and password are defined in the .env file.
 > ![add_user_name_password_phpmyadmin.png](images_readme%2Fadd_user_name_password_phpmyadmin.png)
 > - Choose the following user privilege's and klick OK.
 > ![user_privileges_phpmyadmin.png](images_readme%2Fuser_privileges_phpmyadmin.png)
 >

 > 8. Run the application <br>
-> - Open the file C:\xampp\php\php.ini and search for the line ";extension=zip".
+> - Open the file C:\xampp\php\php.ini with any texteditor and search for the line ";extension=zip".
 Remove the ";" at the beginning of the line to enable the extension. <br>
 > - In Your IDE open the terminal and run the following commands: <br>
 > - ```composer install``` <br>
 > - ```php artisan key:generate``` <br>